My Life Without Me: Plot

-Feeling a longing to experience a life that was never available to her, she seeks out a man to experience how it feels to be in a sexual relationship with someone other than her husband.
-Her experiment ends up taking an emotional toll when she meets with a man named Lee, who ends up madly in love with her and is left heartbroken when Ann breaks it off with him.
-He meets with her one last time and says that he will do anything to make her happy, taking care of her daughters and even finding her husband a new job.
-She ends their relationship and never tells him that she is dying.
+Ann's experiment with Lee not only lets Ann experience how it feels to be in a sexual relationship with someone other than her husband, but also takes an emotional toll.
+Not only does he ends up madly in love with her so is left heartbroken when she breaks it off with him, but she also suffers from the pain.
+When Lee meets with her one last time, he says that he would do anything to make her happy, taking care of her daughters and even finding her husband a new job.